petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

    ../gradlew clean build
    ```

-The compiled `.zip` files are created in each project's `dist/` folder.
-Client Extensions are deployed by placing these archives in the correct location of your running Liferay instance.
+The compiled `.zip` files are created in each project's `dist/` folder.<!--IMAGE: screenshot/example of directory--> Client Extensions are deployed by placing these archives in the correct location of your running Liferay instance.

 ## Deploying the Picklists